johannakate/meteor.io/README.md

 If you'd like access to the Netlify deploy configuration, please contact [@stubailo](https://github.com/stubailo) or [@daniman](https://github.com/daniman).

 ## Run the site

 We're using our static site generator `maw` ([make a website](https://github.com/meteor/website-tool)) to support Less, Handlebars, and hot reloading.

-You need to have `maw` installed to run this site:
+To run the site:

 ```
-npm install --save-dev maw
+npm install
+npm start
 ```

-While developing, run `maw dev` in the root of the project.
-This will watch the /src directory, and put the output in /build whenever a file changes
+This will watch the /src directory, and put the output in /build whenever a file changes, plus automatically reload your browser.

 For deployment, run `maw build` to build the site and put the output in the /build directory.